Roanoke Theft Defense Lawyers

 There are two types of larceny that are recognized by state law: petty and grand larceny.
 The difference between these two crimes is the value of the property that has been stolen.
 Larceny is considered petty when it involves property that is less than $1,000.

-However, if the property is stolen from someone’s direct control from the rightful owner, it is only considered petty larceny if the property is valued at less than $5.
+However, if the property is stolen from someone’s direct control by the rightful owner, it is only considered petty larceny if the property is valued at less than $5.
 Petty larceny is not as serious as grand larceny, so it is classified as a class 1 misdemeanor.

 If the property that is stolen is valued at more than $1,000, the crime is considered grand larceny, or grand larceny.
 It is also considered grand larceny if the property is stolen directly from the owner and is valued at more than $5.